-Manhattan Christian College has made a commitment to global ministry leadership training.
+Manhattan Christian College is committed to global ministry leadership training.
 MCC's distance education courses are designed to provide busy adults the opportunity and flexibility to pursue the same regionally accredited biblical education that our on-campus students experience.
-The program is designed to enhance your current ministries and careers and put you on the road toward completion of a bachelor degree in Biblical Leadership or our popular Management and Ethics degree.
-Each course meets for eight weeks and earns three semester hours of credit.
+The program is designed to enhance your current ministries and careers and put you on the road toward completion of a bachelor degree in Biblical Leadership or Management and Ethics degree.

 Online students may take any two of the distance education courses during each 8-week term, and there are two 8-week terms per semester.
-Generally, students spend an average of 12-15 hours per week on each class.
-This may vary depending upon how quickly you read and complete your assignments.
+Each course earns three semester hours of credit.
+Generally, students spend an average of 12-15 hours per week on each class, but this may vary depending upon how quickly assignments are read and completed.